 Charles Frederick Gibson, The Royal Artillery Encampment at Kingston, around 1832, pencil and watercolour on paper.
-Purchase, Chancellor Richardson Memorial Fund, Susan M. Bazely, John Grenville, Brian S. Osborne and Joan M. Schwartz, 2016.
-Photo: © Christie’s Images
+Purchase, Chancellor Richardson Memorial Fund, Donald Murray Shepherd Fund, Susan M. Bazely, John Grenville, Brian S. Osborne and Joan M. Schwartz, 2016 (59-014.02)

 With the generous support of local donors and the Chancellor Richardson Memorial Fund, the Agnes Etherington Art Centre recently acquired, from a London UK auction, six important early views of Kingston by Major Charles Frederick Gibson (1808–1868).
 Gibson began his military career in 1825 with a commission as Ensign in the 66th Berkshire Regiment of Foot.
 In 1827, he sailed to North America and, for the next six years, was variously stationed in Upper and Lower Canada (today Ontario and Quebec).
 After serving in Ireland, Gibraltar and Malta, he returned to Canada in 1841 with his new bride, Barbara Fraser, to assume employment as Assistant Military Secretary in Halifax, where he was promoted to Captain.
 In 1845, Gibson departed for England, thus ending his stint in British North America.